NYPD officer relieved of duty after claiming to be commissioner’s niece

 The exchange reportedly came while the 25-year-old officer was seeking a desirable position as a police field intelligence officer, sources said.

-However, her tale and attempt at favorable treatment unraveled when Sewell, 50, visited the precinct’s stationhouse following a highly publicized slaying of Juana Esperanza Soriano De-Perdomo, 61, on April 4.
+However, her tale and attempt at favorable treatment unraveled when Sewell, 50, visited the precinct’s stationhouse following the highly publicized slaying of Juana Esperanza Soriano De-Perdomo, 61, on April 4.

 While Sewell was at the precinct, Deputy Inspector John Potkay assured the commissioner that he was watching out for her niece, according to sources.